What is vitamin C?

 6 Amanda C. Carita & al. « Vitamin C: One compound, several uses.
 Advances for delivery, efficiency and stability”, Elsevier, nonomedjournal.com; NANO-0000102117

 We use vitamin C in our anti-aging skincare products for its antioxidant and anti-inflammatory properties and its benefits on the radiance and uniformity of the complexion.

 As vitamin C is sensitive to light, it is formulated under conditions that preserve its stability.
 Vitamin C products are packaged in airtight bottles or opaque protective aluminium tubes.
 We also use microencapsulated forms of vitamin C.

 Vitamin CG is used in our blemish-reducing product ranges, given its potential to limit the pigmentation caused by repeated exposure to the sun.
-In some Asian countries such as Japan, Korea and Taiwan, vitamin CG is an active ingredient considered by law as a Quasi-Drug, i.e. between a cosmetic and a drug.
+In some Asian countries such as Japan, Korea, vitamin CG is an active ingredient considered by law as a Quasi-Drug, i.e. between a cosmetic and a drug.
 Its use in cosmetic products, to combat skin blotches, is regulated.
-For example, in Taiwan, the level of vitamin CG in a blemish removal product must be 2%.
-We comply with these regulations for all our products containing vitamin CG.

 Vitamin C is present in some of our peeling products at a level higher than 10%.
 For this type of product, it is recommended to follow the precautions for use indicated on the packaging, such as avoiding the eye area, not exposing oneself to the sun and using a sun protection product.
 Vitamin C is suitable for use with sensitive skin.
 Like all our products, those containing vitamin C are subject to strict evaluation of their quality and safety.